-Unsurprisingly, Kennesaw State University offers several other graduate certificates that are 100% online: the fifteen-hour Online Certificate in Applied Statistics using R and the Online Certificate in Applied Statistics using SAS, both of which are administered through the Department of Statistics and Analytical Sciences.
+Unsurprisingly, Kennesaw State University offers a graduate certificate is 100% online: the fifteen-hour Online Certificate in Applied Statistics using R which is administered through the Department of Statistics and Analytical Sciences.

-Georgia Southern University in Statesboro, Georgia offers a Master of Science – Computer Science with concentration in Data Mining and Data Warehousing program through the Department of Computer Sciences for thirty credit hours.
-The department anticipates 3-5 new assistantships for full-time graduates this coming year and was recently ranked #21 in the 2017 Best Online Graduate Computer Information Technology Programs.
+Georgia Southern University also offers a Master of Science – Computer Science program with specializations in Software Engineering, Software and Cyber Security, Machine Learning, and Data and Knowledge Systems.
 Graduates will be prepared to find employment in roles like software development, networking engineering, database design, and computer systems engineering.
 The program offers provisional admission options for students with non-programming backgrounds who are willing to take Programming Principles, Data Structure and Systems Software and earn a B or higher.
-There are also two admission options for students with technical backgrounds: a high GPA option (3.0/4.0) that doesn’t require work experience and a low GPA option (2.4/4.0) that requires at least two years of work experience in computing.

 Another option for online learners is Georgia Tech’s Online Master of Science in Analytics program.
 Their program gives students the opportunity to learn from some of the most knowledgeable experts in the fields of business intelligence, statistics, and operations research, as well as big data and high-performance computing.